microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 ![auto-glom-wt-exe](auto-glom-wt-exe.png)

-If glomming is disabled, then the Monarch will call back to the peasant and tell it to run the provided commandline.

 If glomming is enabled, the monarch will dispatch the commandline to the appropriate window for them to handle instead.
 To the user, it'll seem as if the tab just opened in the most recent window.